Encouraging Adoption of Rainwater Harvesting Tanks Through Collateralized Loans in Kenya

 Researchers used a randomized evaluation to examine the effect of asset collateralized loans on the take-up of rainwater harvesting tanks and any subsequent impacts on dairy production, time use, or girls’ enrollment in school.

 In partnership with a local dairy cooperative, researchers offered smallholder dairy farmers in central Kenya a loan to purchase a durable, 5,000-liter rainwater harvesting tank.
-The market price of the tanks at the time of the study was Ksh 24,000 (US$320), or roughly 13 percent of annual total household consumption in the sample.
+The market price of the tanks at the time of the study was Ksh 24,000 (USD 320), or roughly 13 percent of annual total household consumption in the sample.
 A full tank would last between 17 days and 6 weeks depending on whether the water was used for livestock, domestic use, or both.

 The four different loan offers varied in the deposit and guarantor requirements, and whether the asset was pledged as collateral.

-(i) 100 percent secured joint-liability loan - required borrowers to make a deposit equivalent to one-third of the value of the loan in their savings account.
+1. 100 percent secured joint-liability loan - required borrowers to make a deposit equivalent to one-third of the value of the loan in their savings account.
 Three guarantors were also required to insure two-thirds of the loan amount through savings or shares in the dairy cooperative.
 This offer was essentially the same as the standard contract used by the cooperative when it gave out loans.

-(iii) 25 percent deposit loan – used the water tank asset as collateral and required a larger deposit of Ksh 6,000, equivalent to 25 percent of the loan amount.
+3. 25 percent deposit loan – used the water tank asset as collateral and required a larger deposit of Ksh 6,000, equivalent to 25 percent of the loan amount.

-(iv) 25 percent guarantor loan – used the water tank asset as collateral and also required a single guarantor to pledge 21 percent of the loan amount (Ksh 5,000), in addition to the Ksh 1,000 deposit from the borrowing farmer.
+4. 25 percent guarantor loan – used the water tank asset as collateral and also required a single guarantor to pledge 21 percent of the loan amount (Ksh 5,000), in addition to the Ksh 1,000 deposit from the borrowing farmer.

-For all six resulting treatment groups, the timeline for the loan was 24 months and monthly repayments consisted of a fixed amount (Ksh 1,000) plus interest (1 percent per month) on the declining principal balance.
+For all six resulting intervention groups, the timeline for the loan was 24 months and monthly repayments consisted of a fixed amount (Ksh 1,000) plus interest (1 percent per month) on the declining principal balance.

-The default procedures were the same across all treatment groups.
+The default procedures were the same across all intervention groups.
 When a farmer fell two months behind, he received a letter warning him that he was pending default and had two months to pay off the late amount.
 If the payment was still outstanding after 60 days, the cooperative applied any deposits held to the balance.
 If a balance still remained, the farmer was given an additional 15 days to clear it, after which the cooperative would repossess the tank and sell it to cover the farmer’s loan obligations.

-Take-up rates: Take up of the 100 percent secured joint-liability loan was low, with only 2.4 percent accepting the offer.
-Asset collateralization significantly increased take up—nearly 28 percent of those who received the 25 percent deposit loan offer accepted, 23.5 percent of those who received the 25 percent guarantor offer accepted, and 44 percent of those who received the 4 percent deposit offer accepted.
+Take-up rates: Take-up of the 100 percent secured joint-liability loan was low, with only 2.4 percent accepting the offer.
+Asset collateralization significantly increased take-up—nearly 28 percent of those who received the 25 percent deposit loan offer accepted, 23.5 percent of those who received the 25 percent guarantor offer accepted, and 44 percent of those who received the 4 percent deposit offer accepted.

 Loan repayment rates and timing: About 63 percent of the farmers who took out a loan were late on their payments at least once during the course of the loan, but repayment performance did not vary significantly between treatment groups.
 The only major difference was the time taken to repay the loan: the average time taken to repay the 100 percent joint-liability loan was only nine months, while the other loans took between 17 and 22 months to pay off.
 No farmers defaulted on their loans and no tanks were repossessed.
-These preliminary results suggest that access to credit can be improved at little cost to lenders.